 After all, they both refer to events that already happened and are now in the past.

-So in this post, I’m going to explain the differences between the present perfect and the simple past in a very simple way.
-I hope by the time you finish reading it, the differences are clear in your head and you’ll never be confused about the two again.
+I hope by the time you finish reading this post, the differences are clear in your head and you’ll never be confused about the two again!

 The English Tenses: A Brief Introduction